 3.06 Equipment Returns

-Some Comwave services like Home Phone , Internet & television require equipment to be shipped (Telephone Adapters and modems) from Comwave to the Subscriber for use with the service.
+Some Comwave services like Home Phone, Internet & television require equipment to be shipped (Telephone Adapters, modems, routers, set-top boxes) from Comwave to the Subscriber for use with the service.
 The following terms apply to Equipment Returns where applicable:

 (b) Replacement: If the equipment is deemed defective by Comwave, and new equipment is shipped to the Subscriber, the Subscriber is responsible at his own expense for the safe return of the defective unit to Comwave in good physical condition at the address indicated by Comwave representatives.
 All returned equipment must be accompanied with a note inside the packaging with the RA number (Return Authorization).
 Equipment without an RA will not be processed by Comwave.

 (c) Cancellation: Upon cancellation of Comwave services, the Subscriber is responsible at his own expense for the safe return of the equipment to Comwave in re-sellable condition at the address indicated by Comwave representatives.
 All returned equipment must be accompanied with a note inside the packaging with the RA number (Return Authorization).
-If applicable, Comwave will issue the refund within six weeks from the equipment return date (Date in which the equipment arrived at the Comwave warehouse and a proof of delivery by signature can be established).
+If applicable, Comwave will issue the refund for any equipment security deposits paid within six weeks from the equipment return date (Date in which the equipment arrived at the Comwave warehouse and a proof of delivery by signature can be established).
 Equipment without an RA will not be processed by Comwave.

 (d) During a Promotional Trial period where equipment is required by the Subscriber and Comwave has provided such equipment to be used with the service at no cost (Trial Equipment); Subscriber must return the Trial Equipment with an RA within 30 days after the expiration of the Promotional Period.
 After the Trial Period the Subscriber is deemed to have accepted the Trial Equipment, and contract obligations.
 Early cancellation or default of the contract by the Subscriber will result in ECF (Early Cancellation Fees) as listed herein.